-It is an accepted premise that increasing doses of radiation therapy are associated with improved biochemical control (i.e., stable levels of prostate-specific antigen [PSA]), and thus there has been keen interest in exploring different techniques of dose escalation while simultaneously limiting both early and late toxicities in surrounding tissues.
+It is an accepted premise that increasing doses of radiotherapy are associated with improved biochemical control (i.e., stable levels of prostate-specific antigen), and thus there has been interest in exploring different techniques of dose escalation, simultaneously limiting both early and late toxicities in surrounding tissues.
 In patients with locally advanced disease, it is hypothesized that local failure may be related to the large volume of tumor and radioresistant cell clones, both of which might respond to higher radiation doses.
-High-dose rate prostate brachytherapy has been primarily investigated as an adjunct to EBRT as a technique of dose escalation.
-Other techniques for dose escalation include EBRT using intensity-modulated radiation therapy (IMRT) for treatment planning and delivery, proton beam radiotherapy (which may also use IMRT), or EBRT combined with brachytherapy using interstitial seeds.
+High-dose rate brachytherapy has been primarily investigated as an adjunct to EBRT as a technique of dose escalation.
+Other techniques for dose escalation include EBRT using intensity-modulated radiotherapy (IMRT) for treatment planning and delivery, proton beam radiotherapy (which may also use IMRT), or EBRT combined with brachytherapy using interstitial seeds.

-POLICYHigh-dose rate prostate brachytherapy may be considered medically necessary as monotherapy or in conjunction with external beam radiation therapy in the treatment of localized prostate cancer.
+POLICYHigh-dose rate prostate brachytherapy may be considered medically necessary as monotherapy or in conjunction with external beam radiotherapy in the treatment of localized prostate cancer.

 High-dose rate prostate brachytherapy is considered investigational in the treatment of prostate cancer when used as salvage therapy.

-POLICY GUIDELINESHigh-dose rate brachytherapy as monotherapy is being used in low- and intermediate-risk patients with localized prostate cancer.
-High-dose rate brachytherapy combined with EBRT (3-dimensional conformal radiotherapy [3D-CRT], intensity-modulated or proton) may be used for more advanced or aggressive prostate cancers.
+High-dose rate brachytherapy as monotherapy is being used in low- and intermediate-risk patients with localized prostate cancer.
+High-dose rate brachytherapy combined with EBRT (3-dimensional conformal radiotherapy [3D-CRT], intensity-modulated radiotherapy [IMRT], or proton) may be used for more advanced or aggressive prostate cancers.
 Adequate dose escalation should be achieved with combination high-dose rate temporary brachytherapy and 3D-CRT.
 IMRT should be limited only to cases in which 3D-CRT planning is not able to meet dose volume constraints for normal tissue tolerance.
 Permanent low-dose rate (LDR) brachytherapy using only implanted seeds is generally used in patients whose prostate cancer is considered low risk.
 Active surveillance is generally recommended for very low-risk prostate cancer.
 Permanent brachytherapy combined with EBRT is used (sometimes along with androgen deprivation) to treat higher risk disease.

 Prostate cancer risk is often defined using the following criteria: